 - 2.1 From time to time, and despite the best efforts of all concerned, schools will receive concerns and complaints.
 This document sets out the procedures that will hopefully result in agreeable resolutions in the vast majority of cases.
-The Trust Board believes that constant feedback plays an important role in self-improvement and raising standards at a school, and all schools should carefully consider feedback, and make amendments accordingly. - 2.2 This policy is for parents, carers and others who wish to raise a concern or make a complaint about something that has happened at a Thrive school on behalf of pupils.
+The Trust Board believes that constant feedback plays an important role in self-improvement and raising standards at a school, and all schools should carefully consider feedback, and make amendments accordingly. - 2.2 This policy is for parents, carers and others who wish to raise a concern or make a complaint about something that has happened at a Thrive school.
 It is not for staff or people who have professional or commercial dealings with the school. - 2.3 There is a difference between a concern and a complaint.
 A concern is likely to require discussion between teacher, pupils and parent / carer.
 If the concern is not resolved by that means then it could become a complaint.
-A complaint is likely to arise when there are issues of physical or emotional well-being, or when the Trust's stated values or aims are being ignored. - 2.4 Whether raising a concern, or making a complaint, individuals should feel that they can share their views and that these will be considered seriously.
-All complainants have the right to be accompanied when making the complaint. - 2.5 Schools will do their best to maintain an objective and open approach.
+A complaint is likely to arise when there are serious issues possibly affecting a pupil's wellbeing, or when the Trust's stated values or aims are not being met. - 2.4 Whether raising a concern or making a complaint, individuals should feel that they can share their views and that these will be considered seriously.
+All complainants have the right to be accompanied when making the complaint.
+Some matters will not be considered under the Complaints Policy e.g. Admissions, Suspensions and Exclusions. - 2.5 Schools will do their best to maintain an objective and open approach.
 Investigations will be full, fair and as timely as possible.
 All parties will be kept informed of progress and the decisions reached.
 Every effort will be made to respect confidentiality. - 2.6 We will seek to resolve complaints by informal means wherever possible. - 2.7 A timely resolution is desirable when dealing with concerns or complaints; delay can aggravate the original issue.
 Parties should be kept informed of the likely timescales involved in running appropriate processes, and any significant delays should be explained.
 Care must be taken to consider the matter carefully and thoroughly.
-Concerns should normally be raised, or complaints made, within 1 month of the incident occurring. - 2.8 Complaints at Thrive schools have been rare and those that do arise are generally resolved to everyone's satisfaction.
+Concerns should normally be raised, or complaints made, within one month of the incident occurring.
+Complaints will only be considered if lodged within 3 months of the incident.
+If a complaint is made after 3 months, the complainant must justify why it is out of this timescale e.g. the exceptional circumstances.
+The school will then decide whether to proceed with the complaint. - 2.8 Complaints at Thrive schools are rare and those that do arise are generally resolved to everyone's satisfaction.
 It helps hugely if all parties can treat those involved with respect and courtesy.
 Concerns or complaints will be handled sensitively and considerately.